coderkarthiko/Python/Decorators.md

 <br>

-Count the number of times a function has been executed using decorators.
+We can count the number of times a function has been executed using decorators.

 ```python
 def decor(f):